Tellusant/docs/work-notes/mkt-1.md

 For Tellusant, the enduring asset might be something like:

->The Tellusant Method for Solving High-Complexity Commercial Decisions
+>The Tellusant Method for Solving High-Complexity Commercial Decisions, or the Tellusant Way, or the Tellusant Approach.

 That method could encompass: